ste032/aws-cf-lab/README.md

 ```

-or just use the Cloudformation GUI!
+or just use the Cloudformation GUI.